scottgeigel/stoplight.io/netlify/blog-posts/stoplight-v4-8-0-release.md

     image: /images/download-link-included.png
     username: '@stoplightio'
 ---
-*Published Hub with link to the raw OpenAPI Specification document*

 ## New 🚀

 ### Link to download your OpenAPI Specification document in your published Hub